Homeschooling kindergarten can be a daunting task to navigate.

-Hopefully, you see that a homeschool kindergarten schedule will be a huge benefit to you and your kid!
+Hopefully, you see that a simple homeschool kindergarten schedule can benefit your kid without being too rigid.

-Remember to be flexible, keep the lessons short, take lots of breaks, let your kids move as they need to, and customize the schedule as best you can to your kindergartener.
+Remember: The important thing is to be flexible, keep the lessons short, take lots of breaks, let your kids move as they need to, and customize the schedule as best you can for your kindergartener.

 I know you’re worried (because you’re a mom), but teaching and learning alongside your kid will be such a blessing to your family!